 - Computers & Software

-How to Install Windows Drivers Using AIDA 64, DriverPack Solution and Online Updates
+How to Install Windows Drivers Using DriverPack Solution, AIDA and Online Updates

 Count yourself lucky if you still have bundled software for your PC following re-installation of Windows operating system.
 The software DVD that ships with your new computer is supplied by the PC manufacturer at the time of purchase.
 Most often, the driver DVD is missing.

 Luckily for owners of newer computers, the recovery partition is a life saver when Windows installation goes south.
-The recovery partition allows you to re-install device drivers without much of a hustle.
+The recovery partition allows you to re-install the operating system and device drivers without much of a hustle.

 Even then, disk drive replacement requires that you seek other options when you have to install everything from scratch.

-When faced with Windows driver nightmare, you need the following alternative driver installation:
+When faced with Windows driver nightmare, the following driver sources will come in handy:

 - Windows driver update